 Wall Decor.
 Other than the furniture, the second place that stands out to the eyes are the walls.
 What you put on your walls and how it is hung defines the style and design of your living room.
 Focus on the largest or longest wall space in the room and add a collage of family pictures or place a set of 2 - 3 pieces of artwork.
 Make sure you hang your artwork at eye level, which is typically 4 ½ - 5 feet from the floor depending on the ceiling height. $40 & up

-Start 2016 with a fresh new Living Room!
+Start the New Year with a fresh new Living Room!